Conures are one of the most popular pet bird species and with good reason!

 Different Types of Conures and Parakeets

-There are many different types of conures and parakeets, each with its unique characteristics.
+There are many types of conures and parakeets, each with unique characteristics.

-Some of the most popular types of conures include Green-cheeked Conure, Sun Conure, Jenday Conure, Blue-crowned Conure, and Nanday Conure.
+Some popular conures include Green-cheeked Conure, Sun Conure, Jenday Conure, Blue-crowned Conure, and Nanday Conure.

 1. Green-Cheeked Conure